Foxashi/tyson-cord-rules/README.md

-# TEST

-1: Follow Discord TOS.
+# 1: Follow Discord TOS.
 It's important first to note that you should read the Discord TOS (Terms of Service) before entering the server, the TOS can be found here: https://discord.com/tos